 Since 2011, Canadian forces have been stationed throughout the Sahel region of Africa as part of Exercise Flintlock, a counterterrorism initiative designed to bring stability to North and West Africa and reduce sanctuary for extremist organizations.
 Canadian forces have trained African forces in reconnaissance, land navigation, marksmanship and other military skills.
 The exercise aids in the campaign against extremist Islamic militants who have taken over a large swathe of Mali.
-(Sources: United States Africa Command [144], Public Safety Canada [35], Globe and Mail [145])
+(Sources: United States Africa Command, Public Safety Canada, Globe and Mail)

 Canada participated in the NATO Training Mission-Afghanistan to help in the defense of the Afghan government and forces.
 For more than 12 years, Canadian forces trained Afghan national security forces in developing its leaders and establishing "enduring capacity in order to enable accountable Afghan-led security."
 Canada's engagement also focused on promoting regional diplomacy and delivering humanitarian assistance.
 The deployment officially ended in March 2014.
 Since the beginning of the mission, more than 40,000 Canadian forces have been deployed to Afghanistan.
-(Sources: National Defence and the Canadian Armed Forces [146], CBC [147], National Defence and the Canadian Armed Forces [148], Public Safety Canada [35])
+(Sources: National Defence and the Canadian Armed Forces, Public Safety Canada)